Skims: Marketing

 The company frequently utilizes influencer marketing by having celebrities and social media influencers wear their clothes.
 Kylie Jenner, Kendall Jenner, Kourtney Kardashian and Khloé Kardashian have been seen wearing Skims numerous times on social media and in Skims advertising campaigns.
-Other celebrities that have participated in Skims campaigns include Kate Moss, Candice Swanepoel, Heidi Klum, Tyra Banks, Paris Hilton and Paris Jackson.
+Other celebrities that have participated in Skims campaigns include Paris Hilton, Megan Fox, Kate Moss, Precious Lee, Candice Swanepoel, Heidi Klum, Tyra Banks, Alessandra Ambrosio, Rosalía, Paris Jackson, Becky G, Brooke Shields, Teyana Taylor, Iman Shumpert, Snoop Dogg, Chelsea Handler, SZA, PinkPantheress, Lana Del Rey, Ice Spice, Neymar, Nick Bosa, Sabrina Carpenter, Nelly Furtado, Charli XCX, Kim Cattrall, Lana Condor, Coco Jones, Hari Nef, Tate McRae, Rosé, and Nicola Coughlan.

 Financials

-Skims's initial launch resulted in more than US$2 million in profit and the company selling out of merchandise in 10 minutes.
+Skims' initial launch resulted in more than $2 million in profit and the company selling out of merchandise in 10 minutes.
 The company claims to have sold more than 3 million products in its first year in business.

-In April 2021, the company was reported to be worth over US$1.6 billion.
-After further investments, the valuation of Skims was reported at US$3.2 billion in January 2022.
+In April 2021, the company was reported to be worth over $1.6 billion.
+In January 2022, Skims was reported over to be worth $3.2 billion.
+After further investments, the valuation increased to $4 billion in July 2023.

+As of 2024, Skims generated around $1 billion in net sales.

 Awards

 In 2021, founder Kim Kardashian was given a "Brand Innovator" award for her work on Skims by Wall Street Journal Magazine's Innovator Awards.

+In November 2022, Skims received the inaugural "Innovation Award" presented by Amazon Fashion at the 2022 CFDA Fashion Awards.
+Cofounders Kim Kardashian, Emma Grede, and Jens Grede accepted the award at Casa Cipriani in Manhattan, New York.